 Achieving Finance Excellence in Policing II

-First launched in 2019, the award-winning AFEP programme was designed in partnership with CIPFA, driven from within the Finance and Coordinating Committee of the NPCC, and supported by the Association of Police and Crime Commissioners (APCC) and the Police and Crime Commissioners Treasurers Society (PACCTS).
+Launched in 2019, the award-winning AFEP programme was designed in partnership with CIPFA, driven from within the Finance and Coordinating Committee of the NPCC, and supported by the Association of Police and Crime Commissioners (APCC) and the Police and Crime Commissioners Treasurers Society (PACCTS).
 Spanning a two-year licence, the second programme iteration received endorsement by our partners.
-AFEP II commences in April 2021.
+AFEP II commenced in April 2021.